madeleine200/books_analysis/README.md

 Map showing the number of books read by authors from each country.  <br>
 <img src="https://github.com/madeleine200/books_analysis/assets/38779248/3cf8361a-5039-4664-a0e4-518a6df3c0b6" width=40% height=40%>

 ## Folder Structure
 Set up your folder structure as below.
-Output goes into the my_data folder
+Output goes into the my_data folder. <br>
+The goodreads_library_export.csv should be in the my_data folder.
+All outputs will be saved in this folder too.
+For authors that are missing author data (birhtplace, gender) you can edit the my_authors.csv that is produced as output and add those fields manually.
 ```
 |--books_analysis
    |--books_analysis.py